encode/orm/README.md

 **IN PROGRESS**

-*Seriously, it's in progress - we don't even have foreign key support in here yet.
+*Seriously, it's in progress.
 But it's a nice start.*

 **Note**: Use `ipython` to try this from the console, since it supports `await`.